Join or

 Is it Autodesk 3ds max ?

 In my opinion it is easy to animate characters in 3ds max if you use the Character Studio Biped.
 But there are many other tools and applications that can be used to easily animate characters.
 One of these computer animation programs is the former Kaydara MotionBuilder now called Autodesk Motion Builder.
 Another program that has automatic skeleton creation and powerful animation tools is the former Softimage Xsi now known as Autodesk Softimage.
-I will write bellow in detail about all these computer animation programs.

 You forgot to mention Messiah it is a great 3d animation program with lots of unique animation tools that no other 3d animation package has.

-Autodesk 3ds max - This is one of the most popular if not the most popular 3d animation software in the world.
+3ds Max is one of the most popular if not the most popular 3d animation software in the world.
 The program is largely used in computer games industry and architectural visualization.
 3ds max is a successor of 3d Studio for Dos.
 The first version of 3ds max was called 3d studio max 1 and was created by Kinetix, a division of Autodesk.
 3ds max is famous for having a huge amount of plugins that enhances it's usability.
 The latest version of 3ds max has the following features:

 • 3d modeling in 3ds max